 4.1.7 In addition to the requirements of 4.1.4 and 4.1.5, ships intended for carriage of deck cargoes shall comply with the requirements of Section 2.
 Height of the centre of gravity used for demonstration of compliance with the requirements of 4.4 during the deterministic analysis of damage stability shall be equal to the height of the centre of gravity used for calculation of damage stability at probabilistic assessment at assumption of the highest loadline.
-The diagram of ultimate elevation of the ship centre of gravity (limiting moments or minimum metacentric heights) with deck cargo drawn taking into consideration the fulfilment of the requirements of Section 2 shall be included into the Information on Stability and Information on Damage Trim and Stability.
+The diagram of ultimate elevation of the ship centre of gravity (limiting moments or minimum metacentric heights) with deck cargo drawn taking into consideration the fulfilment of the requirements of Section 2 shall be included into Stability Booklet and Damage Stability Booklet.